 The key to taking care of herbs long-term is to plant something you know you’ll go back to again and again, keeping the plant from being neglected.

 Consider whether you’ll be planting your herbs inside or outside.
-Most herbs will do okay outside in pots or planted right into your garden.
+Most herbs will do okay outside in

 Rosemary will grow quite large rather quickly, if you’re looking to add some landscaping as well as herbal variety to your yard.
 And, be careful of mint!
 Our front garden bed was taken over by mint two summers ago.
 We had to tear most of it out, but the remainder was happily planted into a large pot, where it thrives and doesn’t threaten our other plants.